 The 1-year EMS-Paramedic certificate program concentrates on patient care using medications and therapy for patients prior to arriving at the hospital.
 Both semesters of the 39-credit program include lab, lecture and clinical rotation components.
 In the second semester, students participate in lectures and clinicals.
 A final semester includes an advanced life support internship.

 Associate of Applied Science in Emergency Medical Services - Paramedic

 Students successfully completing the program meet the requirements needed to sit for the Michigan Department of Consumer and Industry EMT state licensing exam.
-The program covers paramedic procedures, pharmacology, communications, ethics, human anatomy and physiology and comparative religions.
+The program covers paramedic procedures, pharmacology, ethics, human anatomy and physiology and comparative religions.
 Students experience clinical rotations during the course of the program.

 Associate of Applied Science in Emergency Medical Services - Paramedic/Firefighter